Frauke Petry

-Frauke Petry ([ˈfʁaʊkə ˈpeːtʁiː]; née Marquardt; born 1 June 1975) is a German politician who chaired the Alternative for Germany (AfD) party from July 2015 to September 2017.
+Frauke Petry ([ˈfʁaʊkə ˈpeːtʁiː]; née Marquardt; born 1 June 1975) is a German far right politician who chaired the Alternative for Germany (AfD) party from July 2015 to September 2017.
 A chemist by training and with a professional background as a businesswoman, some political scientists described Petry as a representative of the national conservative wing of that party.

 Petry had formerly served as one of three party spokespersons from 2013 to 2015, and became leader in 2015, displacing the party's founder Bernd Lucke after an internal power struggle; Lucke subsequently left the party and said it has "fallen irretrievably into the wrong hands" after Petry's election.
 Petry left the party in turn after stating it had become "anarchical" and unable to provide a "credible platform".

-Petry is noted for her anti-Islam views, for her calls to ban minarets, and for arguing that German police should "use firearms if necessary" to prevent illegal border-crossings.
+Petry is noted for her anti-immigration and anti-Islamic views, for her calls to ban minarets, and for arguing that German police forces should "use firearms if necessary" to prevent illegal border-crossings in Europe.
 She led the Blue Party until its dissolution in late 2019.

 Early life

 Petry was born on 1 June 1975 to a chemist and an engineer in Dresden in what was then East Germany.
-She lived in Schwarzheide, Brandenburg, near Saxony until the fall of the Berlin wall in 1989, after which her family moved to Bergkamen in Westphalia.
+She lived in Schwarzheide, Brandenburg, near Saxony until the fall of the Berlin Wall in 1989, after which her family moved to Bergkamen, in Westphalia.
 Petry took her first degree in chemistry at the University of Reading, England, in 1998, before attending the University of Göttingen, from where she gained a doctorate in 2004.
 She was supported by a scholarship of the Studienstiftung.

 Political orientation

-Petry was described as a representative of the national conservative wing of her party.
+Petry was described as a representative of the national-conservative wing of her party.
 To the contrary, political scientist Cas Mudde described her as a representative of the far-right wing of her party.
 Petry describes herself as national-conservative and supporting policies of "national self-determinism".
-Der Spiegel reports that her electoral success on 4 July 2015, which gave her the reins of leadership in the AfD in preference to Bernd Lucke (the party's founder) was made possible by the national-conservative wing of the party.
+Der Spiegel reports that her electoral success on 4 July 2015, which gave her the reins of leadership in the AfD in preference to Bernd Lucke, one of the party's founders, was made possible by the national-conservative wing of the party.
 Lucke's wing did not have the majority.

 On the subject of the political spectrum, Petry has said, "Right and left are terms that haven't fitted for a long time".
 Petry believes sharia is incompatible with the "democratic and liberal order of state" and has said that the majority within her AfD favors a liberal-conservative policy.